Environments

 Monitoring and error tracking

-We use Sentry, Grafana, and Datadog to provide insights into performance metrics and error tracking.
-(Sentry and Grafana require SOCKS proxy.
-For Datadog access, see Monitor Applications and Infrastructure with Datadog)
+We use Sentry and Datadog to provide insights into performance metrics and error tracking.
+(SOCKS proxy access is required to access Sentry.)
+For Datadog access, see Monitor Applications and Infrastructure with Datadog.

 A unique project exists in Sentry for each environment, including development.